 - 65 % of the clinic patients surveyed said that if the clinic services had not been available, they would have gone to a Hospital Emergency Center.

 - 94 % of patients surveyed said the N.E.W.
 Clinic at NWTC met their immediate health care needs.

 - Unemployment, economic changes, and welfare reforms have left many families without health coverage.

-- The percentage of uninsured is typically two to three times higher among minority groups than among the majority population.
-The minority population in Brown County has increased over 400% during the past decade, increasing the need for quality, cost-effective care.
+- The percentage of uninsured is higher among minority groups than among the majority population.
+The minority population in Brown County has increased during the past decade, increasing the need for quality, cost-effective care.

 - Since early detection and monitoring of many conditions can prevent a costly medical crisis, access to primary care is critical to reducing health care costs for the entire community.